Skip to content

 Videos

-Though videos are a larger commitment on your time and resources, they often have a huge impact worth including.
-So, video is a must have in your content strategy.
+Though videos are a larger commitment to your time and resources, they often have a huge impact worth including.
+So, video is a must-have in your content strategy.

 Ebooks

-Ebooks are content offers used for lead generation and you see them all over.
+Ebooks are content offers used for lead generation,, and you see them everywhere.
 Prospects visiting your blog can download ebooks by clicking a CTA (call to action) and submitting a lead form.

 Typically, the ebook is relevant to the blog post being visited and provides an in-depth view of a topic.
-The ebook content is of the highest value, extremely helpful and the tactics shared actionable by the user.
+The ebook content is of the highest value and extremely helpful, and the tactics shared are actionable by the user.

 Case Studies